 Whether you're planning to build or renovate your home, this guide will help you meet a greener standard and join other Edmontonians in our quest to become a carbon neutral city!

 The building envelope is the physical separator – the walls, roof and foundation – between the inside and outside of the building.
 The design, configuration and performance of the building envelope has a direct impact on your comfort, home heating bill and your home maintenance costs.
 The envelope is also the longest lasting and most difficult piece of a home to change, so it should be a top priority when building.

-Good Windows: Energy efficient windows, doors and skylights reduce your home energy costs by 7 to 12%.
+- Good Windows: Energy efficient windows, doors and skylights can reduce your home energy costs

 - Ventilation: New homes built to EnerGuide 80 and above will usually have a heat recovery ventilator (HRV) that provides abundant fresh air into the home while minimizing heat loss